 A white paper on the loss and damage profile of the 1999 super cyclone prepared by the State Government in 2000 stated that there were 9,885 human casualties.
 The paper estimated that 13 lakh hectares of paddy crop, 1.76 lakh hectares of vegetables and 2.57 lakh hectares of other crops were destroyed.
-The disaster destroyed 22,143 fishing nets and 9,085 boats causing great loss in the lives of fisher folk community.
-The aftermath of cyclone also saw major loss of livestock in the cyclone affected area.
+The disaster destroyed 22,143 fishing nets and 9,085 boats causing great loss in the lives of the fisherfolk community.
+The aftermath of cyclone also saw the major loss of livestock in the cyclone-affected area.
 The report of the government put the loss of cattle heads at 3,15,886, poultry at 18,83,468 and other small animals at 3,16,372.

 ActionAid India Response